Intro

 RUN

 Now we're going to take a save state.
 This is a small file that contains the contents of the virtual system's memory state, which we can load in later to simplify and speed up the process on subsequent runs.
 Press Shift+F7 to open the dialogue to capture a save state, and then press 1 to save that to position.
 You'll see a message say that the save state was successful.
-You may also see that the 1 transfers through to the emulated system below, but don't worry, as your save state happend before that.
+You may also see that the 1 transfers through to the emulated system below, but don't worry, as your save state happened before that.

-You'll need to click somewhere where keyboard input goes to the browser and not the emulated sytsem.
+You'll need to click somewhere where keyboard input goes to the browser and not the emulated system.
 I found clicking in the URL bar to be effective.
 Then press F12 to bring up the Javascript developer tools.

 Now choose the "Sources" tab (you may need to find it under the small double-arrows to the right), and click "New Snippet".